odoo/documentation/crm/leads/generate/website.rst

    :align: center

 Once the module is installed, the below contact form will be integrated to your "Contact us" page.
-This form is linked to Odoo CRM, meaning that all data entered through the form will be captured by the CRM and will create a new lead.
+This form is linked to Twenty20 CRM, meaning that all data entered through the form will be captured by the CRM and will create a new lead.